 Loop is a global circular shopping platform designed to eliminate the idea of waste by transforming the products and packaging of everyday items from single use to durable, multi-use designs.
 Consumers can shop for waste-free products of leading brands by paying a small, fully refundable one-time deposit to “borrow” the package.
 Products arrive in the specially designed Loop Tote, eliminating the need for disposable single use shipping materials like cardboard boxes and bubble wrap.
 Once the product has been used, empty packages go back into the Loop Tote for collection from the customer’s home.
 Back in the Loop system, state-of-the-art cleaning ensures the empty packaging is ready for reuse, and the circle begins again.

-A number of our members are teaming with Loop to reimagine packaging and help drive the circular economy: The Clorox Company, Colgate-Palmolive, P&G, Reckitt, Seventh Generation and Unilever.
+A number of our members are teaming with Loop to reimagine packaging and help drive the circular economy: The Clorox Company, Ecolab Inc., Henkel Corporation, Procter & Gamble, Reckitt, SC Johnson, Seventh Generation and Shell Chemical LP.